emacs-lsp/lsp-mode/docs/page/lsp-org.md

 * Deleting content that spans across the source block and the content of the org document is not handled.
-* Opening and editing the actual file from the disk might cause undefined behavour because the server expects file to be open only once.
+* Opening and editing the actual file from the disk might cause undefined behaviour because the server expects file to be open only once.

 ## What does not work
 * `dap-mode`